 Work It comes from a network with a track record of inclusive LGBT content that has often included the transgender community.
 When ABC cast Candis Cayne on Dirty Sexy Money, it was the first time a transgender actress was featured in a recurring role on broadcast television.
 Around the same time, they featured Alexis Meade on Ugly Betty, who was television’s first regular transgender character.
 Most recently, ABC cast transgender advocate Chaz Bono on their hit series Dancing with the Stars.
 When it comes to representing the transgender community in a fair and accurate way, ABC has routinely led the network pack.

 If there is a discussion with GLAAD and ABC in Disney office space on Buena Vista Blvd, I’d like to be there in the meeting.
 I’d first tell the representatives of Disney and/or ABC about how I’m the adult transgender child of one of the former heads of Disney Studios’ Wardrobe Department, and then tell them why “Work It” is a show based on a genre that should be put to bed as a now offensive genre…telling them why this is personal to me.
-It feels like my Dad’s former company is mocking one of his children…trivializing the sometimes difficult trans experience of that adult child and her community peers.
+It feels like my Dad’s former company is mocking one of his children…trivializing the difficult trans experience of that adult child.

-Personally, I would really like “Work It” to just not see any airtime — I’d appreciate it if the company that employed my Dad for so many years not air a show that has a premise that many of my peers in community and I find deleterious to brick-and-mortar world trans people.
+Personally, I would really like “Work It” to just not see any airtime — I’d like the company that employed my Dad for so many years not to air a show that has a premise that many of my peers in community and I find deleterious to brick-and-mortar world trans people’s lives.

 But, of course, the decision to air or not air the show is up to ABC.
-And that said, I know what my opinion of ABC and Disney Studios will be if they do air the program.
+I know what my opinion of ABC and Disney Studios will be if they do air the program.